DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the ECMAScrip 6 in [FreeCodeCamp](https://freecodecamp.org)
 - Learning about arrow functions.
 This level of abstraction always has been difficult for me.

+### Day 51: April 2, 2019

+- Doing Introduction to the Regular Expression in [FreeCodeCamp](https://freecodecamp.org)
+- I don't have good memories dealing with this stuff.
+This is going to hurt. xD